adelowo/portfolio/_posts/2017-05-13-on-package-naming-for-tests.md

 So in [onecache](https://github.com/adelowo), one of the cache stores happens to be an ___in memory store___.
 That meant storing data in a map/dictionary.
 Last week, I decided to check the library for data race issues, turns out there was one.

 I triaged the codebase but couldn't find any reason as to why that occurred.
 The map was well protected by a mutex and i had to fight that fruitlessly for 2 days before i decided to look in the tests.
 C'mon, that is the wrong place to look ?
 Nah, wrong.
 Turns out that was where the problem was.
 I was manually accessing the length of the (unexported) map to make sure it equaled zero (because I could) after a `Flush` operation on the store.
-If i had made use of `package foo_test`, the test wouldn't even compile since the map would be inaccessible from tests.
+If i had made use of `package foo_test`, the test wouldn't even compile since the map would be inaccessible.

 While the above is a mistake from my end, it's more like ___If there is a probability of exploiting something, it would be exploited someday in the future and in bad ways.___